runarfu/elm-workshop/README.md

 - Start with `exercises/01.elm` (as described in the previous paragraphs), then move on to `exercises/02.elm` and so on.
 - Solve the exercises prefixed with `TODO`.
-- Try not to look at other directories than the one you're working with, as there will be answers/spoilers to some of the exercises there.
+- Try not to look at other files than the one you're working on, as there will be answers/spoilers to some of the exercises there.

 ## The `extras` project